Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms

 Celebrates seasonal parties with children and families experiencing compromised health situations

 Traveling Eucharistic Ministers

 Eucharistic Ministers, also called (EM’s) bring the Holy Eucharist to those who cannot attend Sunday liturgies at

-St. Francis: the homebound, hospitalized and residents of retirement communities and nursing homes such as
+St. Francis: the homebound, hospitalized and residents of retirement communities and nursing homes.

 Family Promise – Ron Smith – 919-455-7786

 Family Promise Ministry also known as Wake Interfaith Hospitality Network (WIHN) – Every year we host homeless families at St. Francis for a week at a time, 3 weeks out of the year.
 Opportunities to serve include bringing food items, sharing a meal, being an overnight host, providing childcare, and serving as a driver.
 This is a perfect opportunity to “welcome the stranger” in our community and live out one of the corporal works of mercy.